-In Your Favor
+You'll Tip The Scale In Your Favor

 Our weight is dramatically affected by these little buggers.
 In fact, countless studies have shown us that obese people have higher levels of bad bacteria from the phylum Firmicutes while lean people have higher levels of bacteria from the phylum Bacteroidetes.
 So, are probiotics helpful in fixing this?
 Well, a study in the British Journal of Nutrition thinks so.
 Researchers found that when obese women were given a daily probiotic supplement on top of a calorie-restricted diet to lose weight, their average weight loss was significantly higher than women who followed the same restricted diet but were given a placebo.